oresat/low-gain-radio/docs/Test_Plan_Sputnik_Capstone.md

 #### Functionality Test

 This is the final test for the board.
-It is an attempt to test complete functionality of the board over a long distance, indicating operability as desired by the requirements.
+This will test the complete functionality of the board over a long distance, indicating operability as desired by the requirements.
 The test consists of sending a command to the radio via UART and transmiting the signal across 10km to another module's receiver.
-The receiver will then send the command via UART to the system controller to blink an LED or toggle a GPIO pin.
+The receiver will then send the command via UART to the system controller to initiate a power cycle, testing reset capability.

                           |                              |
 ------------------------- | ---------------------------- |